 There are many bad practices out there.
 Cloaking is one of them.
 It is never acceptable to redirect users to web pages that are not relevant to the referral.
 We call this “black hat” and search engines like Google seriously penalize this.
 For example, if your web page deals with topic A while your affiliate link leads the user to product B which has nothing to do with the web page, it is the wrong way to do affiliate marketing.

 To maximize their chances of receiving commissions, many marketers just pick plenty of products and services from the affiliate network and “try their luck” with them.
 It illustrates another wrong way to proceed.
 Again, affiliate marketers should publish useful content to online users.
 If you write an article about something you do not know, how can you share any meaningful advice?

 If you already have an audience, make sure you only choose products that resonate with them.
 Remember that it is the very first step of the affiliate journey.
 Selecting the right niche is one of the most important tasks.
 Save yourself lots of time and effort by making it right from the beginning.

 As you see, there is pretty much no entry barrier.
 You can start affiliate marketing today.

 However, let’s be realistic: do not expect to receive big commissions in the next three days!
 If you are new to this digital business, it will certainly take some time before you can make a comfortable revenue out of affiliate marketing.

 Our recommendation is to start small (and have other sources of revenue!).
-Build your audience & choose a niche in which you are comfortable.
+Build your audience and choose a niche in which you are comfortable.
 Consider building a review blog of your selected merchant’s products.
-The tutorials, pros & cons, how to use them, and personal experiences are the content that works the best for affiliate marketing.
+The tutorials, pros and cons, how to use them, and personal experiences are the content that works best for affiliate marketing.